-So I’ll be keep a doc of notes from Genki for my own use, but I figured I’d share with everyone just in case anyone finds it useful.
+So I’ll be keeping a doc of notes from Genki for my own use, but I figured I’d share with everyone just in case anyone finds it useful.

 Warning!
 These notes might cover some concepts that haven’t been introduced yet.
 That’s just how I like to keep my notes!
 I like having the most information possible when learning something!